 Despite questionable success with its Lincoln division's luxury pickups, Ford has decided to give the idea a try in the mother brand with the Platinum, which includes powered leather seats with accent stitching and embroidered logos.
 A USB port and MP3 jack for the stereo are standard, and the power-retracting running boards seen on the Expedition are now optional here, too.

 The four-door SuperCrew F-150 Harley-Davidson has heated front captain's chairs and leather rear bench seats inspired by Harley-Davidson biker jackets.
-The upper bolsters have textured details that resemble the piping on jacket sleeves, and the seat tops have replica sergeant stripes with authentic Harley buttons.
-Seatback storage areas have real Harley zippers with engraved button snaps to pull.

 Other goodies include an optional backup camera (a stand-alone option) that helps line up a trailer hitch, plus the first integrated trailer-brake controller to be offered in a light-duty pickup.
 Ford's Sync voice-activated multimedia system is available with 911 Assist, a new service similar to GM's OnStar.
 An optional navigation system uses an 8-inch touch-screen that can show real-time traffic and gas prices for nearby stations when teamed with Sirius Travel Link, a service of Sirius Satellite Radio.